pre-planting and post-planting operations, PLANTING AND POST PLANTING OPERATIONS IN CROP PRODUCTION

 (5) Seed rate: Seed rate refers to the quantity of seeds required to plant one hectare of land.
 Quantity of seeds used usually depends on spacing or plant population desired. (e.g the seed rate of maize is 25 —30 kg/ hectare).

-(7) Weeding: This is the removal of unwanted plants which grow among cultivated crops.
+(7) Weeding: This is the removal of unwanted plants which grow among cultivated crops is a list of pre-planting operation.
 Weeding is done regularly on farmlands in order to prevent competition with crops for space, sunlight, nutrients, soil moisture, soil oxygen, etc. Weeding can be done manually by hoeing, cutlassing, etc or chemically with the use of specific herbicides, or mechanically with machine. check out types of weed control here

 (8) Mulching: Mulching is the covering of heaps or ridges with dry leaves to reduce soil temperature, conserve soil moisture and prevent rottening of some• crop plants, e.g. yam setts. more about mulching here